 It is important to elicit patients' beliefs and concerns about asthma and asthma medications in order to understand the reasons behind their medication-taking behavior.
-Specific drug and non-drug factors involved in poor adherence are listed in Box 3-13, p.88.
+Factors involved in poor adherence are listed in Box 3-13, p.88.
 They include both intentional and unintentional factors.
-Issues such as ethnicity,402 health literacy,^{403,404} and numeracy159 are often overlooked.
-Patients' concerns about side-effects may be either real or perceived.^{291,405}
+Issues such as ethnicity, 395 health literacy, ^{396,397} and numeracy 152 are often overlooked.
+Patients' concerns about side-effects may be either real or perceived. ^{284,398}